 24/7 Availability for Clients

-Price, Petho & Anderson P.L.L.C. serve injured individuals and families after devastating accidents.
+Price, Petho & Associates P.L.L.C. serve injured individuals and families after devastating accidents.
 Whether you’ve been injured in a car accident, work accident, as a result of medical malpractice, or had a loved one pass away in an accident, we can take on your case and deliver the results you need to move forward with your life.
 Our personal injury team understands this may be a particularly vulnerable and stressful time for you, which is why we strive to remove your financial worries through effective legal representation aimed to achieve full and fair compensation.
 Just when you think you’re out of options, our team can be at your side to provide a solution.

 If you need legal counsel to help you determine whether you should return to work, or on any workers’ compensation matter, call our team at (704) 850-6322, or contact us online.
-Price, Petho & Anderson P.L.L.C. are devoted to helping clients secure the compensation they need to fully recover from their injuries and return to normal life.
+Price, Petho & Associates P.L.L.C. are devoted to helping clients secure the compensation they need to fully recover from their injuries and return to normal life.